robert-ferguson78/weather-buddy/website-project-build/website-build_readme.md

 **Bulma framework** (used to build the frontend of site) Technology Description: Bulma is a free, open source CSS framework based on Flexbox and built with Sass.
 It's 100% responsive, fully modular, and available for free.

+**Mongo Atlas** (used to save data for site) Technology Description: MongoDB Atlas is a fully-managed cloud database service provided by MongoDB.
+It automates the deployment, scaling, and operations of MongoDB databases in the cloud.